beeware/briefcase/docs/en/how-to/code-signing/linux.md

 ```

 As with other platforms, `--adhoc-sign` is useful during development and testing, but an unsigned package may not be acceptable for release.

+## Docker builds

+Signing is not currently supported when building with Docker (i.e., when the `--target` option is used).
+When packaging with Docker, you must opt out of signing — either by selecting "Don't sign" when prompted, or by providing the `--adhoc-sign` option.
+Selecting a signing identity when building with Docker will cause an error.